igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/datastructure/queue/generic/GenericQueue.md

 * `remove` method - removes the element from a queue (enqueue the element)
 * `peek` method - returns last element (the one that should be returned) without removing it from the queue

 Adding to the queue should store an element until it is removed.
-First element added to a queue ill be the first that is removed.
+First element added to a queue will be the first that is removed (FIFO).
 This is generic venison of the queue witch means we must define data type for a queue (`Queue<String>`).
 You can start with simpler version by solving [non-generic queue](../queue/Queue.md) queue problem first.

 # Hints
 * [Kotlin generics](https://kotlinlang.org/docs/reference/generics.html)